About me

 Are you feeling overwhelmed by cultural expectations, identity pressures. or the emotional weight of your relationships?
 I'm Joanne Doyle, an integrative counsellor offering a warm, affirming space for clients navigating complex identities and experiences.
 My practice is particularly supportive of people from diverse backgrounds, LGBTQ+ individuals, and adults living with disabilities including those adjusting to long-term health conditions or navigating self-worth and visibility in a world that often misunderstands.

 As someone who has lived with a visual impairment, I understand how physical, emotional, and social barriers can impact confidence, independence, and mental health.
-My journey into counselling was shaped by a deep commitment to making therapy feel accessible, empowering and non-judgemental for people who have often been 'on the margins' - whether due to race, gender, disability, or sexuality.
+My journey into counselling is underpinned by a deep commitment to making therapy feel accessible, empowering and non-judgemental for people who have often been 'on the margins' - whether due to race, gender, disability, or sexuality.

 Before qualifying as a counsellor, I worked in radio broadcasting, adult education, and healthcare advice, which developed my skills in listening with curiosity, communicating sensitively, and adapting support to individual needs.